 Director Mark J Bailey is responsible for the review of CEH's governance and ownership and leads the organisation through a number of boards and committees:

-- Executive Board, comprising Director CEH, Science Directors, Director Resource & Operations and Director Impact & Innovation, is responsible for the operational policies and procedures of CEH.
-It is supported by committees which focus on key areas such as finance, people and skills and estates management.
+- Executive Board is responsible for the operational policies and procedures of CEH.
+It comprises Director CEH, Science Directors, Director People and Operations, and Director Impact & Innovation.
+It is supported by committees which focus on key areas such as finance, people & skills and estates management.

 CEH receives national capability funding from NERC, as well generating competitively won income primarily from the Research Councils, government departments and agencies, EU Research and Innovation Programmes and international public and private sectors.